remyjkim/12-factor-info-capitalism/README.md

 # 12 Factors of Information Capitalism

+Inspired by the original [12-Factor App](https://12factor.net/) and the excellent work on [12-Factor Agents](https://github.com/humanlayer/12-factor-agents).

 ### 1. **Information is Negative Entropy**

 > Information is not data — it is order extracted from chaos.